“I’m terrified of dental injections. They hurt like hell! And the look of the syringe scares me to death.”

 If you’re terrified of injections, you’re not alone!
 The Adult Dental Health Survey (UK) 2009 found that 28% of respondents were ‘extremely’ anxious about having a dental injection.
-Some studies suggest that almost 5% of the population may be phobic of needles in general.
+It is estimated that 3.5% to 10% of the population may be phobic of needles in general 1 2.

 The level of fear varies from person to person, and some people are afraid of dental injections in particular, while others are phobic about any sort of needle.
 Some people are phobic to the point of avoiding injections at all costs (including their life).